tinalexander/tinalexander.github.io/pages/2023/10-october.md

 # October 6, 2023

+## Sanofi spokesperson on availability of Beyfortus

+- **Source:** email from Sanofi spokesperson
+- **Date:** received October 6, 2023

+> Sanofi has started shipping the first of its Beyfortus™ (nirsevimab-alip) doses in the U.S. to help protect infants ahead of the upcoming respiratory syncytial virus season.
+>
+> ...
+>
+> As of October 1, coverage is in place for more than 90 percent of infant lives.

 ## CDC officials at HRSA webinar on COVID-19 vaccines

 - **Source:** [webinar](https://bphc.hrsa.gov/funding/coronavirus-related-funding/covid-19-bridge-funding) by Health Resources and Services Administration